“I don’t want to be labelled as gay” they said.

 Not me though.

 For many years, I rejected my GAY identity.
-The last thing I would have ever have said was…… “I’m gay”.
+The last thing I would have ever said was…… “I’m gay”.
 Taking ownership of that word was a terrifying thought because I believed it would have immediate devastating, as well as eternal consequences.

 In fact, I did everything to remove any trace of it in my life.
 I tried everything to hide it, deny it, break it, kill it, eradicate it, exorcise it, heal it, therapy it, marry it to a woman, and heterosexually sexualise it.